 Debbie Cousins, Manager

-Situated just outside Grimsby, St Margaret’s care home offers residential, nursing and EMI care for elderly people with dementia and mental health needs.
+Situated just outside Grimsby, St Margaret’s care home offers residential, nursing and EMI care for elderly people and those with dementia.
 We can also provide support for younger, physically disabled people.
 Our care home can accommodate up to 56 people for both long-term and short stays for respite.
 Our aim is to help individuals to live independently and safely, but offer support and companionship where required.
 Our staff includes qualified nurses who are on duty 24 hours a day, 7 days a week.

 Grimsby town centre is just five minutes from our home by car or bus, allowing quick and easy access to shops, pubs, local services and amenities.
 There is a regular bus service operating seven days a week that some of our residents like to take advantage of – and the popular seaside resort of Cleethorpes is only 15 minutes away, which is great for fish and chips and some fresh air.